 What do you do at Roke?

-Since joining Roke I’ve worked on ICARUS which looked at modular and open architectures for defensive aids systems for armoured vehicles, with a view to future standardisation, and also on a project on dismounted shared situational awareness (DSSA) systems for MoD customers.
+Since joining Roke I’ve worked on ICARUS which looked at modular and open architectures for defensive aids systems for armoured vehicles, with a view to future standardisation, and also on a project on dismounted situational awareness (DSA) systems for MoD customers.
 I’m currently on a task for our Gloucester office which focuses more on business analysis than engineering, as well as working on pitching our STARTLE capability to the Navy.

 How have you applied your experience at Roke as a Reservist and vice versa?